To address the refugee crisis, focus on dignity

 And then, of course, there are the people – millions of whom live in a state of uncertainty and fear, with psychological and physiological trauma, who receive little more than the semi-monthly headline in newspapers and news programs.
 Families, unaccompanied minors, survivors of war, former political prisoners, young men looking to help their loved ones, the disabled, and countless others risking everything to find safe, stable homes.
 All must face the bureaucratic maelstrom that is applying for, and gaining, asylum in a foreign country.

-Yet even with amenities like play spaces for children and the freedom to exit and re-enter the camp (a luxury not enjoyed in many other camps), many of Kara Tepe’s inhabitants describe it as an open-air prison.
+And yet even with amenities like play spaces for children and the freedom to exit and re-enter the camp (a luxury not enjoyed in many other camps), many of Kara Tepe’s inhabitants describe it as an open-air prison.
 They acknowledge that it is the best that can be hoped for, and that the people who work in the camp are doing everything they can.
 But they are unable to deny their feelings.
 When cooped up in caravans called isoboxes, and not allowed to work until their asylum applications are processed, even the best possible scenario still feels profoundly disappointing.

 This is not due to the specific circumstances in which they are living.
 It is due to their status, and the political and legal constraints associated with it.